These pancakes are 100% healthy and 100% delicious! No refined flours or processed sugars so you can feel good eating them!

-- Add wet mixture all at once to dry ingredients and stir until just moistened.
-Batter will be lumpy, do not attempted to smooth it completely or you will toughen pancakes.
+3. Add wet mixture all at once to dry ingredients and stir until just moistened.
+The batter will be lumpy, do not attempt to smooth it completely or you will toughen pancakes.
 If too lumpy add additional buttermilk 2 tablespoons at a time until desired consistency.

-- Preheat griddle or large skillet over medium-high heat with small amount of oil or spray with cooking spray.
-Preheat oven on warm (170-190 degrees) and place a heat safe plate within oven.
+4. Preheat griddle or large skillet over medium-high heat with small amount of oil or spray with cooking spray.
+Preheat oven on warm (170-190 degrees) and place a heat-safe plate within the oven.

-- Pour or spread 1/4 cup batter into approx 3 inch circle for regular sized pancakes.
+6. Pour or spread 1/4 cup batter into approx 3-inch circle for regular-sized pancakes.

-- Hold finished pancakes warm in oven while you finish.
+9. Hold finished pancakes warm in the oven while you finish.